apitoolkit/apitoolkit-landing/content/blog/api-security/index.md

 ### B. Implement Secure Authentication Mechanisms

 Authentication is the process of verifying the identity of the user or client that is requesting access to the web API.
-A secure authentication mechanism should ensure that only authorized users or clients can access the web API, and that their credentials are protected from interception or tampering.
+A secure authentication mechanism should ensure that only authorized users or clients can access the web API, and that their credentials are protected.

 Here are a few recommended mechanisms: